HOMlab/QN-ACTR-Release/README.md

 # QN-ACTR-Release

-QN-ACTR Java: the current Java version of the QN-ACTR cognitive architecture
+/QN-ACTR Java/ is the current Java version of the QN-ACTR cognitive architecture